-If you plant your sweet corn around April 15th, it will start to silk and tassel around the first week of June.
-This is around the general time when summer rains occur in Florida, giving your plants more of the life-giving water.
+If you plant your Florida sweet corn around April 15th, it will start to silk and tassel around the first week of June.
+This is around the general time summer rains occur in Florida, giving your sweet corn plants plenty of life-giving water.

 How Should Sweet Corn Be Planted?

-Planting sweet corn is best in an area at least 10 ft x 10 ft, in a 3 x 3 block at a minimum.
+Planting corn is best in an area of at least 10 ft x 10 ft, in a 3 x 3 block at a minimum to allow for proper pollination.
 If you don’t give your sweet corn enough space, it won’t cross-pollinate or have proper ear development.

 Pick the Ideal Spot

-Once you’ve got your seeds, till the soil thoroughly to make it easier to work with.
-Pick the perfect spot in the garden to give your cornstalks plenty of sunlight, nutrients, and space to flourish.
+Once you’ve got a seed, till the soil thoroughly to make it easier to work with.
+Pick the perfect spot in your home garden to give your cornstalks plenty of sunlight, nutrients, and space to flourish.

-How To Sow Sweet Corn Seeds
+How To Sow Sweet Corn Kernels

-For the healthiest crop of sweet corn possible, plant your seeds about 7 to 15 inches apart in the soil.
-Though the best time to plant is mid-April, if you’re going to sow your seeds early, place them only about an inch down into the soil.
+For the healthiest crop of sweet corn possible, plant your kernels about 7 to 15 inches apart in the soil of your garden.
+Though the best time to plant corn on the cob is mid-April, if you’re going to sow your seeds early, place them only about an inch deep into the soil.

-Since sweet corn grows rapidly and needs lots of space, plant the seeds in rows about five to six inches apart.
+Sweet corn is a heavy feeder and grows rapidly.
+Plant the seeds in short rows about five to six inches apart.
 Corn is wind-pollinated, so it’s recommended to form your rows into blocks at least three rows wide, which is the best for maximum cross-pollination.

 Hand-Pollinating Your Sweet Corn Patch

-Ensuring that your corn is properly pollinated is vital to increase your crop’s size and yield.
-You already know corn is wind-pollinated, which means the wind has to whisk the pollen off the tassels and get it onto the silks on the top of the ear.
+Ensuring that your corn is properly pollinated is vital to increase your garden’s size and yield.
+You already know corn is wind-pollinated, which means the wind has to whisk the pollen off the male tassels and get it onto the female silks on the top of the ear.

 Find a bucket and place it under the tassels.
 Shake the stalk gently to release the pollen, and then promptly transfer it into a paper bag.
 Now, you can carefully scatter it by hand onto all the other silks to ensure they’re adequately pollinated.

 Keep Pests Out of Your Sweet Corn

-However, there are some steps you can take to keep your corn safe from pests, such as corn earworms, corn borers, corn sap beetles, cinch bugs, and moths.
-Insecticides are a common and effective method, but there are also some organic options available.
+However, there are some steps you can take to keep your corn safe from pests, such as corn borers, corn sap beetles, cinch bugs, and moths.
+Insecticides are a common and effective method, but there are better organic options available.

 Try placing a clothespin or rubber band at the top of the husk where the silk emerges to limit their access.
 Apply a few drops of mineral oil on the top of the ears before closing them off with the rubber band to suffocate any existing larvae.

-How Much Sun Does Corn Need?
+How Much Sun Does a Corn Plant Need?

-Plant in full sunshine (at least 6 to 8 hours of direct sunlight).
+Plant in full sun (all types of corn need at least 6 to 8 hours of direct sunlight).
 Corn plants have particular soil preferences.
 Given that maize has a tendency to soak up a lot of water, the soil should be well-draining but continuously moist.

 How To Harvest Your Sweet Corn